Team-Compliance/libraryofisaac/customcallback.md

 ### POST_ITEM_PICKUP

-Called whenever an item exits a player's item queue. i.e. when it enters the player inventory
+Called whenever an item exits a player's item queue. i.e. when it enters the player inventory.
+This callback will trigger for trinkets and collectibles, and if the collectible is added through the console or code it won't trigger.
+For that use `POST_PLAYER_COLLECTIBLE_ADDED`.

 #### Callback parameters